jtmorris/PHPLinkTracker/README.md

 Questions, Bugs, Feature Requests, Patches, et cetera
 ===========================================
 Feel free to use GitHub's excellent tools for communication and collaboration.
-Or, visit http://php-plt.jtmorris.net, and post on the forums.
+Or, visit http://php-plt.jtmorris.net, and leave a comment.
 I will gladly help out as my schedule permits, and welcome help or feedback.

 Licensing